marmonkin/portfolio/README.md

 - Side detection
 - Score numbers

-Dice were made with expandability in mind, so new ones can be easily added by simply duplicating the base one, applying a new texture and changing side numbers if needed.
+Dice were made with expandability in mind, so new ones can be easily added by simply duplicating the base one, applying a new texture and changing side value numbers if needed.

   <img src="Screenshots/gaming.png" width="603">